Baron Bardolf: Honour at Coronation of the Monarch

 The common earthenware pot in which it was made is mentioned in 1304 at the Inquest at Addington on October 14 following the death of Hugh Bardolf, first Baron Bardolf (c.
 29 September 1259 – September 1304), where his widow Isabel succeeded him to the two serjeanties (one serjeanty had the duty to make spits in the King's kitchen, the other serjeanty had the duty to make maupygernoun.
 Upon her death in 1323, the serjeanty of Addington (which required the service of maupigernoun at the Coronation of the King) was succeeded by Thomas Bardolf, second Baron Bardolf (4 October 1282 – 11 December 1357).

-A chef can easily make this delicious recipe.
-Vernage = A sweet white Italian wine - Vernaccia.
-Braune = Flesh, meat (i.e. no bones).
-Capons = Braised capons.
-Alaied = allied, combined.

 From the reign of Charles II onward the dish was presented by the Leigh family.
 It was still presented by the Lord of the Manor at the coronation of George III in 1760, supposedly by a distant relative who inherited the estates of Sir John Leigh when he died without heirs in 1737.
 At the banquet of George IV, the right was claimed and obtained by the Archbishop of Canterbury.
 (The archbishops held Addington from 1807 to 1897).